fernando-jimenez-dev/clean-cut-architecture/README.md

 ## **Quick Start**

 Want to get started?
-Here’s what you’ll find in this repository:
+Here's what you'll find in this repository:

 - **[/documentation](/documentation/README.md):**
   Dive into the nitty-gritty of Clean Cut Architecture.
-From its guiding principles to practical implementations, this is where you’ll learn what makes CCA tick.
+From its guiding principles to practical implementations, this is where you'll learn what makes CCA tick.

 - **[/templates](/templates/README.md):**
   Ready to jump in?
 Start with our project templates and hit the ground running with CCA.